lone-wolf-96/poker-calculator-python/README.md

 ### Bear-in-mind

+About Pipenv, if you want your virtual environment to be created inside your project, execute this command using shell/bash before `pipenv install [--dev]`:

+`export PIPENV_VENV_IN_PROJECT=1`

 There may be some complications cause of Python Extension, such as unresolved imports or else.
 So, this options in the generated settings.json file could be helpful: